Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.win-arm/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of April 21, 2024.
+   1. ChakraCore was updated to version of April 21, 2024.
+   2. An additional deployment mechanism has been added to MSBuild script for the case when the target platform is focused on a specific processor architecture.

    =============
    DOCUMENTATION